-In order to assess execution quality, the AFM developed an assessment methodology which provides a robust indicator of a trading venue's execution quality based on post-trade data: the Comparative Pricing Model.
+In order to assess execution quality, the AFM developed a methodology which provides a robust indicator of a trading venue's execution quality based on post-trade data: the Comparative Pricing Model.
 The methodology is easy to replicate by other NCAs using their own available datasets.
-The AFM applied this Comparative Pricing Model to review how execution prices of shares on one trading venue compare to prices of execution on multiple other trading venues.
-The use of multiple trading venues establishes an appropriate benchmark.
+Replication was a key concern for us, and - since not all NCAs have order-data readily available - one of the primary reasons why we chose a post-trade data-based methodology.
+The AFM applies the Comparative Pricing Model to analyze how execution prices on one trading venue compares to execution prices on other trading venues.

 In its analysis, the AFM considers the price of a transaction to be better when the client is selling at a higher price (or buying at a lower price) than the price of any transaction on any reference trading venue in the same instrument in the same second.
-Vice versa, the AFM considers a trade to be worse priced when the client is selling at a lower price (or buying at a higher price) than the price of any transaction on any of the reference trading venues in the same instrument in the same second.
+Similarly, the AFM considers a trade to be worse priced when the client is selling at a price lower (or buying at a price higher) than the price of any transaction on any of the reference trading venues in the same instrument in the same second.
 If neither is the case, the execution price is considered of similar quality.

-The results show that for the two PFOF trading venues, most retail client transactions are executed at a worse price in comparison to the most liquid reference markets.
+The results show that for the two PFOF trading venues, most retail client transactions are executed at a worse price compared to the most liquid reference markets.
 For most of the transactions (68-72% for PFOF trading venue X and 81-83% for PFOF trading venue Y) the execution price was worse.
-On PFOF trading venue X the average price deterioration for a transaction of \leq 3,000 is \leq 1.44, on PFOF trading venue Y this was \leq 3.46.
+On PFOF trading venue X the average price deterioration for a transaction of \notin 3,000 is \notin 1.44, and \notin 3.46 for PFOF trading venue Y.

 For the third trading venue (Z), a non-PFOF trading venue, most of the retail client transactions are executed at a similar price (74-77%) compared to the reference markets, with the average price deterioration for a trade of \notin 3,000 being \notin 0.24.
-For the investment firm that was examined, the percentage worse, better or similar executions are almost evenly divided, with the average price deterioration for a transaction of \notin 3,000 being \notin 0.24.
+For the investment firm we examined, the percentage worse, better or similar executions are almost evenly divided, with the average price deterioration for a transaction of \notin 3,000 being \notin 0.24.